Alberto0235/USB3.2-Hub-4Port/Docs/Design_Decisions.md

 ## Why Copper Clearance Matters

 High-speed differential pairs were routed with a minimum clearance of approximately 0.6mm from surrounding copper features.

-The objective is to prevent nearby copper from acting as an unintended coplanar reference plane.
+The objective is to prevent nearby copper from acting as an unintended coplanar reference plane and avoid crosstalk.

 If copper is placed too close to a microstrip pair:

 * Effective impedance decreases
 * Field distribution changes
 * Differential impedance may deviate from the target value
+* Crosstalk

 The selected clearance follows the 5W guideline and keeps impedance variation negligible compared to manufacturing tolerances.

-This spacing was applied consistently around all SuperSpeed differential pairs throughout the design.
+This spacing was applied consistently around all HighSpeed and SuperSpeed differential pairs throughout the design.

 ---

 ## Why a Hardware-Only Architecture

 A design goal from the beginning was eliminating unnecessary firmware.
 Functions often delegated to a microcontroller are instead handled through dedicated hardware:

 * USB-C attach detection
 * Orientation detection